GWR 4073 Class 5043 Earl of Mount Edgcumbe: Preservation

 On Saturday 10 May 2014, 5043 took an anniversary train from Tyseley to Plymouth to mark 50 years since the original 748 train in 1964.
 Fellow resident 7029 Clun Castle worked the original train in 1964, working the Plymouth to Bristol section of the tour.
 And on that tour in 1964 she set a record of travelling non stop from Plymouth to Bristol in 133 minutes, 5043 working the anniversary train in 2014 broke that record by just two minutes.

+On Saturday 4 March 2023, for the engine's inaugural railtour following completion of its 10 yearly overhaul at Tyseley.
+5043 double headed a private Vintage Trains Shareholder special from Birmingham Moor Street to Didcot Parkway with classmate and fellow Tyseley resident 7029 Clun Castle.
+This tour was also the first time in preservation that the two surviving double chimney castles had double headed together.
+Following arrival at Didcot both engines were taken to Didcot Railway Centre and put on display alongside classmates 4079 Pendennis Castle and 5051 Drysllwyn Castle.

-The locomotive has since returning to the mainline worked various special trains, alongside visiting Stratford upon Avon, Didcot, Cardiff and other locations over the former GWR system she has also visited locations and worked down routes she would never have visited or run along during her career with the Great Western Railway or even British Railways as GWR engines were known to be much wider than engines on other regions.
+The locomotive has since returned to the mainline working various special trains, as part of Vintage Trains, alongside visiting Stratford upon Avon, Didcot, Cardiff and other locations over the former GWR network she has also visited locations and worked down routes she would never have visited or run along during her career with the Great Western Railway or even British Railways as GWR engines were known to be much wider than engines on other regions.
 New locations she has visited so far in preservation include: Liverpool, Llandudno, Chester, Carlisle, Salisbury, London Marylebone, Glasgow, Edinburgh and York.